 The accounting policies of the reportable segments are the same as the Group's accounting policies.
-Segment profit SFRS(I) 8.27 represents the profit earned by each segment without allocation of central administration costs and directors' salaries, share of results of associates, interest income, investment income, finance costs and tax expense.
+Segment profit represents the profit earned by each segment without allocation of central administration costs and directors' SFRS(I) 8.23.f salaries, share of results of associates, interest income, investment income, finance costs and tax expense.
 This is the measure reported to the CODM for the purposes of resource allocation and assessment of segment performance.